rootCircle/Zoom-AutoRecorder/README.md

 ### Requirements
 1. [OBS Studio](https://obsproject.com/) installed at default install location.

 2. A scene in OBS Studio named "Zoom Meet" with recording set to Zoom Meeting screen with audio source and mic(If required).
 It is only required only for initial run not regularly.
-Just User don't have to interfere in "Zoom Meet" Profile afterwards
+User just don't have to interfere in "Zoom Meet" Profile afterwards
      - You can do a simple Google Search to know how to create a Scene in OBS Studio.

 3. [Python v3](https://www.python.org/)